When Can I Sue for Wrongful Birth in Nevada?

 At the Las Vegas Defense Group, we understand how difficult it can be to focus on a lawsuit when you would rather be taking care of your child.

-Our compassionate Las Vegas personal injury lawyers will deal with the medical provider(s) and insurers so that you don't have to.
+Our compassionate Las Vegas medical malpractice lawyers will deal with the medical provider(s) and insurers so that you don't have to.
 We will fight aggressively and proactively to get you and your child the justice and compensation you deserve.